pyra-labs/notification-bot/README.md

 SUPABASE_KEY=000000000000000000000000000000
 ```

-10. (Optional) You can also add a private Solana RPC url but adding it to the .env file:
+10. (Optional) You can also add a private Solana RPC URL by adding it to the .env file:
 ```
 # Replace with your actual URL
 RPC_URL=https://api.mainnet-beta.solana.com